rhildred/netget/README.md

 ![dotnet layers](READMEImages/dotnetlayers.png "dotnet layers")

 Because my application is written to the .net core layer it will run on Windows, Linux and OSX.
+The big breakthrough with .net core is that it opens C# programming to Linux in a new way.
+Linux is a network operating system (NOS) just like windows server.
+A network operating system runs services on behalf of many users.
+A network operating system usually has more memory and processing power than a client operating system like Android, IOS, Macos or Windows 10.
+Enterprises like Linux as a network operating system because it scales better than Windows in many ways.
+This matters to our (programming) people because with .net core enterprises can write C# code that scales as well as Java code.

 ## Networking also uses a layered approach.